AdaptivMCP/AdaptivMCP/docs/assistant/CONTROLLER_PROMPT_V1.md

 - Use ensure_workspace_clone + run_command for non-trivial work; run tests/linters before opening a PR.
 - After pushing from a workspace via commit_workspace/commit_workspace_files: reclone/reset the workspace before further runs.

+COMMUNICATION DURING WORK
+- During multi-step work, provide brief inline updates as you go (no special headers).
+- Each update should include: what you just ran/checked, what you found, what you changed (if anything), and what you will do next.
+- Prefer updates after major milestones (baseline checks, root-cause, fix, verification, PR opened).

 TOOL ARGUMENT DISCIPLINE
 - Tool arguments are literal JSON objects (not strings containing JSON).
 - If a tool fails due to schema/args: stop guessing, re-read the schema (describe_tool), validate_tool_args, then retry.